“Teaching is not a lost art, but the regard for it is a lost tradition.” – Jacques Barzun.

 Innovative Ideas to Practice Pedagogy in Education

 Pedagogy enables teachers to capture students’ interests and create a progressive learning environment.
 Using different pedagogical methods, teachers can help students learn at their own pace.
 However, teachers have to use innovative strategies to leverage pedagogy in education:

 1. Touch creativity

 One of the most straightforward yet innovative pedagogy strategies is to use creativity to improve students’ engagement levels.
 Using creative teaching methods, you can excite the artistry bone in your students.

-Today, you have numerous creative tools available to teach your students, such as visual exercises, video games, interactive videos, and so on.
-Using digital creative tools, you can hold your students’ interest for a more extended period and teach them different lessons easily.
+Today, you have numerous creative tools available to teach your students, such as visual exercises, video games, interactive videos, etc. Using digital creative tools, you can hold your student’s interest for a more extended period and teach them different lessons easily.

 Brainstorming is an inclusive pedagogy in education to build the confident personality of students.

 When students can share ideas with their teachers without fear or hesitation, it will boost their confidence.
 They will brainstorm more ideas and present them to teachers.
 This practice will build a confident character in students, but it will also challenge their brains to think of new ideas to approach the same problem.